mrueda/beacon2-ri-tools/non-containerized/README.md

 cd beacon2-cbi-tools
 ```

-`beacon` is a Perl script (no compilation required) designed to run on the Linux command line.
+`bff-tools` is a Perl script (no compilation required) designed to run on the Linux command line.
 Internally, it acts as a wrapper that submits multiple pipelines through customizable Bash scripts (see an example [here](https://github.com/CNAG-Biomedical-Informatics/beacon2-cbi-tools/blob/main/lib/BEACON/bin/run_vcf2bff.sh)).
 While Perl and Bash are pre-installed on most Linux systems, a few additional dependencies must be installed separately.

 We use `cpanm` to install the CPAN modules.
 We'll install the dependencies at `~/perl5`: